Engineering Leadership

 What "Hands-On Engineering Manager" Actually Means

-The math behind 30% time in code.
+The math behind staying hands-on as an EM.
+Why the ratio sits between 30% and 60% depending on team stage and project phase.
 Where it pays compound interest.
 Where it backfires.
 And the one question I ask before every IC task I take on.

 "Hands-on engineering manager" is one of the most over-used phrases in tech-hiring listings.
 Half the time it means "we don't have headcount to hire a tech lead and an EM, so we want one person."
 The other half it means something real and important — but most candidates and most managers struggle to articulate which version they're living in.